Split big buys into small repayments

-At the end of the SmartPlan term, any remaining SmartPlan balance will be transferred to your Main Account Balance and accrue interest in accordance with the Combined Conditions of Use and Credit Guide.
+At the end of the SmartPlan term, any remaining SmartPlan balance will be transferred to your Main Account Balance and accrue interest in accordance with the Credit Card Terms and Conditions.

-Only primary cardholders can create or cancel a SmartPlan in Westpac Live Online Banking or using the Westpac Mobile Banking app.
-Additional cardholders may view the details of a SmartPlan at any time.
+Only primary cardholders can create or cancel a SmartPlan in Online Banking or the Westpac App.
+Additional cardholders can view the details of a SmartPlan.

 Things you should know

-SmartPlans are currently available for all Westpac consumer credit cards.
+SmartPlans are currently available for eligible Westpac consumer credit cards.
+Fees may apply.